 "The Queen is Dead" is the first track on the Smiths' 1986 album of the same name.
 Johnny Marr said it was based on a song he wrote as a teen.
 As an ode to Morrissey'… read more

-The Smiths were an English rock band formed in Manchester in 1982.
-They comprised the singer Morrissey, the guitarist Johnny Marr, the bassist Andy Rourke and the drummer Mike Joyce.
-They are regarded as one of the most important acts … read more
+The Smiths were an English alternative rock band formed in Manchester in 1982.
+The band comprised singer Morrissey, guitarist Johnny Marr, bassist Andy Rourke and drummer Mike Joyce.
+They are regarded as one of the most important acts to emerge from the 1980s British independent music scene.
+When asked about the group's name, Morrissey explained: "It was the most ordinary name and I thought it was time the ordinary folk of the world showed their faces."
+"Smith" happens to be the most common surname in England.
+The Smiths were unique in that they never used… read more